LinksProject/linksproject/README.md

    -no-emul-boot -boot-load-size 4 -boot-info-table \
    ./iso_root

 ### 4. Find a LINKS Linux ISO file.
-If you dont find it, make sure you installed all packets upper this text and thy again.
+If you dont find it, make sure you installed all packets upper this text and try again.
 ### 5. Enjoy The LINKS!

 ### Please, subscribe to our Telegram Channel: @xmecorp